dotdigitize/legion_agi/README.md

-# LEGION AGI: Building Strong AGI – Enabling Autonomous Reasoning and Exploring Machine Consciousness.
+# LEGION AGI: Building Strong AGI – capable of explaining the reality it encounters, reasoning about it, and finding adaptive solutions.

 ## Quantum-Inspired Artificial General Intelligence Framework